Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress03/07/2023

 The test results showed that the patient was positive for Rickettsia - a type of bacteria that causes scrub typhus, transmitted by tick larvae.
-After a week of active treatment, the man's fever was gone, he was breathing well on his own, and his blood pressure was stable.
+After a week of intensive treatment, the man's fever was gone, he was breathing well on his own, and his blood pressure was stable.

 On July 3, Dr. Nguyen Dang Manh, Director of the Institute of Infectious Diseases, said this was one of many cases where patients subjectively did not go to medical facilities for timely examination, leading to complications and endangering their lives.